BASIC GUIDE FOR MOUNTAIN BIKE MAINTENANCE

 CLEAN YOUR BIKE

-Extend the life of your bike with proper and regular cleaning.
+Extend the life of your bike by cleaning it properly.
 This won’t take too much of your time and effort but will let you reap benefits in the long term.

 To clean your mountain bike, use a basic biodegradable soap, a sponge, an old toothbrush and a towel.
 Use these to remove dirt, grease, grime and stains.
 Scrub and brush everything, from the frame, chain, brakes, pedals to derailleurs and seat.